mangei/onion-routing/README.md

  * [Thomas Rieder](http://rieder.io)

 ## Getting started
+_The below instructions were tested on Ubuntu LTS_

 First of all you need to install ``activator`` and its dependencies.
 Check the website of the Play Framework for details (https://www.playframework.com/download).
 After that you can either run or build the appliations.